smabuk/VersioningDemos/README.md

   - Add configured BUILDNUMBER from VSTS to VersionSuffix
 9. Visual Studio Team Services build with Git branch - [VSTS.WithGit](VSTS.WithGit/VSTS.WithGit.vbproj)
   - Add Git branch to Version Suffix as well

+## TagHelpers
+When using Taghelpers there are several Gotchas.
+- Pages end up in different assemblies than you umay expect
+- Running in Debug or Release may give different values and created assemblies
+- Putting a TagHelper in an external library changes the current running assembly